The TOP 12 neutrals you can paint your WHOLE HOME

 Oh, how do I love thee?
 Let me count the ways…LOTS!
 Agreeable Gray is a greige that leans CONSIDERABLY into gray, far more than it leans into beige (to the point where you COULD call it a warm gray).
 As for undertones, Agreeable Gray can pick up blue, green or purple, but most often favours a very vague green (it’s so vague, it’s not even really a thing – it’s more about me being anal-retentive and loving to hear myself

 As for the LRV of Agreeable Gray, 60 is a great place.
 I usually lean a BIT lighter when I’m wanting an ‘overall’ paint colour (read about that here), but this LRV still works.
 Not sure what LRV is?
 It’s SUPER important and you should read more about it here.

 Collingwood is another greige-inspired colour that leans HARD into gray so that it’s more gray than beige by a good shot.
-And unlike Agreeable Gray, which can flex a little bit, Collingwood commits to a subtle, soft purple undertone.
+And unlike Agreeable Gray, which can flex a little bit, Collingwood commits to a subtle, soft violet undertone.

 And BOOM, right on the money-maker, the LRV of Collingwood is 62, which in my eyes, is the most magical LRV number of all.